 Yes, I recommend a hair and makeup team that comes to your hotel room.
 I usually just put brides directly in touch with them so that they can arrange and discuss exactly what they want for their wedding day.

 Yes, I recommend a car hire company that has always been reliable and on time.
 I can also put you in touch with suppliers of a vintage yellow cab, a trolley bus, and other more unique transport options.

 That is such a difficult question to answer because there are many restaurants on every block in Manhattan, and lots of lovely places near to Central Park, and thousands of restaurants in the city.
 There are so very many places to choose from, and I could not possibly hope to fully cater to every party's tastes and budgets, so I generally do not get involved with this part of the day.
 However I am asked it a lot so I wrote a blog about it a while ago Restaurant Recommendations for your Wedding Day then I wrote another one quite recently More New York Restaurant Recommendations for your Wedding Day if you have any questions on any of them please ask and I will try to answer.
 I can also book a table for you if you would like me to.

-There is nothing special that you need to do, but we recommend that you take out wedding insurance when you book your wedding.
+There is nothing special that you need to do, but we do strongly recommend that you take out wedding insurance when you book your wedding.